tdhtjw/Olar-Weather-Station/README.md

 The dashboard for Olar Weather station is available at this link: https://app.konectgds.com/kiosk/a44bb94a-6d20-4d53-bd09-520fc1a1c628 <br>
 The dashboard gets updated every 60 minutes and is open for the public to view. <br>
 The information on the sensors installed and their respective manuals are also available for your reference. <br>
+The weather station product manual folder description contains the list of all the sensors used for reference.<br>